I’ll be direct, okay?

 Why?
 Because you hire me for my expertise.

-I have this experince because I “travelled” the break up recovery path with many men like you.
+My experience comes from travelling the break up path with many men like you.

-I had of course my own share of life experiences as well, but these experiences alone are only a small fraction of my expertise.
+I had of course my own share of life experiences as well, but this is not what gives me the power to help you with this topic.

-I know the pitfalls, the areas where you can get stacked or need a significant power boost.
+I know the pitfalls, the areas where you can get stacked or need a significant power kick.

 I won’t take the steps for you but I do walk the path with you, side by side.